 Creating a Slack Bot

-Follow these steps to create a bot for Slack:
+Follow these steps to connect your bot to Slack:

-- In Flow XO, click Bots in the top menu bar, then choose + New.
+- In Flow XO, click Channels in the top menu bar, then choose + New.

 - Now choose Slack as the messaging platform.

 - Type in a Name for the bot.

 - If you like, you can fill out the Welcome Text box.
 This is optional.